Administering 2 estates upon a second death

 This may sound simple, but assets held in a person’s sole name are more likely to require probate.
 Whether you will need to obtain a grant of probate for Person A will depend on the types of assets Person A held and their value.
 Where Person A had assets of a low value it is sometimes possible to collect them by using both Person A’s and B’s death certificates, wills and marriage certificate (if applicable).
 When there are certain types of assets, especially those of high value, held in Person A’s sole name a grant of probate will be needed for Person A’s Estate.

-If probate wasn’t obtained for Person A’s Estate previously, it would need to be done retrospectively so that their assets can be transferred or collected.
+If probate wasn’t obtained for Person A’s Estate before the second death, it would need to be done retrospectively so that their assets can be transferred or collected.
 Applying for a grant retrospectively can be very difficult especially if Person A passed away some time ago.
 This is because locating the necessary paperwork needed to gather information about person A’s estate is normally not as easily obtainable.
 The more time that passes from their death the more likely it is that documents have been moved, gone missing or disposed of completely.

 It is possible to apply for both Person A and B’s grants at the same time.
 Once a grant of probate has been obtained for person A their assets can be collected into Person B’s estate and distributed according to the wishes in their Will.